Scared For Life To Go Back To "Normal"? You're Not Alone

 Advertisement

-"For some, the pandemic has been a window into a different world of what could be," Dr. Hung says.
+"For some, the pandemic has been a window into a different world of what could be," Dr Hung says.
 "In a 'normal world,' you have these sets of expectations for yourself and then in a non-normal world, so to speak, you shift those expectations accordingly.
-What that helps us realize is that we are the ones setting these expectations.
-You can actually shift those expectations anytime."
-Dr. Hung says that this will take practice.
-"It won't come easily to us necessarily because if the external changes, we still have to adapt to it in some way.
-Maybe the change will shift or look different, but it's still up to you, it's within your level of control to try to be intentional about maintaining that positive change."
+What that can help us realise is that ultimately, we are the ones setting these expectations, even if we were prompted by external events to change.
+This means that if we wanted to, we can actually shift our expectations anytime."
+Dr Hung says that this will take practice.
+"We likely still have to adapt our expectations to external circumstances in some way, but if we wanted to, it is within our control to either try and be intentional about maintaining the positive changes we've had during COVID, or re-adjust the expectations based on how we want to live in the new normal."

 "The first step in building resilience is awareness and acceptance that constant change is a fundamental part of life," she explains.
 "This can prepare us to not just brace for impact, but really lean into what may come" Maybe that means going to those crazy post-COVID parties, or maybe it means staying home in the suburbs with your dog.
 Either way, it means not worrying too much about "what if" and just living in the moment.